Automatically expand Portworx storage pools

 params:

-# resize pool by scalepercentage of current size
+# Auto-scale the pool by a percentage of its current size

 scalepercentage: "50"

-section establishes threshold criteria dictating when the rule must perform its action.
-In this example, that criteria contains 2 formulas:
+• The conditions section establishes threshold criteria dictating when the rule must perform its action.
+In this example, that criteria contains two formulas:

-Conditions are combined using AND logic, requiring all conditions to be true for the rule to trigger.
+These conditions are combined using logical operator AND, meaning all conditions must be true for the rule to trigger.

-section specifies what action Portworx performs when the conditions are met.
-Action parameters modify action behavior, and different actions contain different action parameters.
+• The actions section specifies the operation that Portworx performs when the conditions are met.
+Action parameters control the behavior of the action, and different actions include different parameters.
+In this example, the actions section directs Portworx to:

-Perform the following steps to deploy this example:
+Perform the following steps to deploy the above example.

 The specs below create an application that writes 300 GiB of data to a 400 GiB volume.
 If your Storage pools are larger than that, you must change these numbers to ensure the capacity condition triggers.